-As of December 31, 2019 and 2018, the recoverable amount of the CGUs were based on its value in use.
-The carrying amount of the CGU C was determined to be higher than its recoverable amount and an impairment loss of \$3,390 thousand in 2018 was recognized.
-The impairment loss was fully allocated to goodwill and reported in 'other gains and losses in the consolidated statement of comprehensive income.
+As of December 31, 2020 and 2019, the recoverable amount of the CGUs were based on its value-in-use.
+The carrying amount of the CGUs were determined to be higher than its recoverable amount and an impairment loss of \$298,008 thousand in 2020 was recognized.
+The impairment loss was fully allocated to goodwill and reported in "other gains and losses" in the statement of comprehensive income.